 Hypoglycemia is the state of low blood sugar and is caused by too much insulin or too little sugar in the body.
-It is defined as a blood sugar below 70 milligrams per deciliter (mg/dL), or 3.9 millimoles per liter (mmol/L).
-Treatment requires a source of rapid-acting carbohydrates such as juice, candy or glucose tabs if the student is conscious.*
+It is defined as a blood sugar below 3.9 millimoles per liter (mmol/L)70 milligrams per deciliter (mg/dL).
+Treatment requires a source of rapid-acting carbohydrates such as juice, candy, or glucose tabs if the student is conscious.*

-Kits should include everything needed to treat low blood sugar, as well as other general backup T1D supplies.
+Kits should include everything needed to treat low blood sugar, as well as other general backup type 1 diabetic (T1D) supplies.

 - Description of your child’s symptoms (“He gets pale and talks fast when low” etc.)